alpredo27/Classification-Model-with-Flask-/README.md

    4. Created a simple HTML containing 3 fields where the user will input the necessary values to predict the output variable.
    #### For Improvement:
    1. Go back to the model development process and build a good performing classification model which includes all the data available, then update the pickle file attached to this project.
-   2. Improve the HTML app created in terms of UI and context about the fields to inputted are in place.
+   2. Improve the HTML app created in terms of UI and add context about the fields to be inputted.
    3. Due to model improvement which can translate to consideration of additional features, the flask should be updated as well where prepocessing such as feature scaling and feature engineering will have to be added.